 Public Company (Berhad or Bhd.)

-The registration fees are based on a graduated scale on the authorized share capital of the company.
+Memorandum and articles of association must be registered with other incorporation documents in prescribed forms.
+On approval, a registration of companies certificate will be issued and a fee of B$25 imposed.
+The registration fees are on a graduated scale on the authorized share capital of the company.
 No minimum share capital is required.

-- Appoint auditors who are registered in Brunei Darussalam;
+- Appoint auditors who are registered in Brunei;

-- Prepare each year profit and loss account and balance sheet, accompanied by a Director's Report;
+- Prepare an annual profit and loss account and balance sheet accompanied by a director's report;

 - Submit accounting data annually to the Economic Planning Unit, Ministry of Finance;

 - File annual returns, containing information on directors and shareholders with the registrar of companies and business names;

 - Keep the following records: minute book of members' meeting; minute book of directors' meeting; minute book of managers meeting; register of members; register of directors and managers; register of charges.